-(Link to engine running at the factory)
+(Link to my engine running at the factory)

 (Link to engine running - sump view)

-The Edelbrock RPM Performer heads have three bolt holes at each end.
-These for bling, pulley kits and for lifting.
-However, the threads are Imperial (3/8 and 7/16th); and figure the odds on this... not a mile from where I live there is a Tool and Bolt shop called "Harrogate Tool & Bolt Ltd" which specialise in Imperial nuts and bolts (as well as Metric.)
+Installation: The Edelbrock RPM Performer heads have three bolt holes at each end.
+These for bling, pulley kits, and for lifting.
+However, the threads are Imperial (3/8 and 7/16th); and figure the odds on this... not a mile from where I live there is a Tool and Bolt shop called "Harrogate Tool & Bolt Ltd" which specialize in Imperial nuts and bolts (as well as Metric.)
 So a couple of hours later I had the necessary high-tensile imperial bolts I needed.
 And most of this time was spent in the new-found Aladdin's Cave of Imperial goodies having a look around and chatting to the owner about "stuff"...
 (Planets lining up or what..!)